juniormbe/cloudmc-standard-kb/en/cloudstack-compute-service/kernel-upgrade-on-ubuntu-debian.md

    - Verify remaining packages.
 Run : `sudo dpkg -l |grep linux-image`
    - If there are remaining packages that need un-installation, run : `sudo apt-get remove packagename --purge`

-### To upgrade kernel to version 3.16 on a Debian 8.x instance :
+### To upgrade kernel to version 3.16 on a Debian 8.x instance:

 - On the required Virtual Machine, login via console or ssh.
 - Confirm the running kernel is 3.13.x.
 Run :  `uname -a`.
 If already running version 3.16, nothing more is required.